Where to eat in Auckland's Herne Bay...

 I need to begin with a disclaimer; I actually don’t know where Herne Bay begins and ends, so please forgive any slight suburbial discrepancies.
 The good news is, majority of the (wider) suburbs culinary offerings reside on the Jervois Road strip, so I’ve played it relatively safe here.
 Jervois Road is an enigma to me, while Aucklander’s flock from all ends of the earth to Ponsonby Road like magpies, this adjacent street is inarguably a much more locavore affair.
 The hospitality scene operates on the down-low, and most establishments chug along quietly during the day, many closed for lunch, and some swell to a busier hum in the evenings.

 I’ve seen many (often very good) places open with minimal fanfare, only to close shortly after.
 But the beauty of this kind of echelon is only the very best survive.
-The possibility of surviving off passerbyers is advantageous at best, and the ones that thrive are especially impressive.
+Located away from the city centre with only fine dining and quality food in mind, the possibility of surviving off passerbyers is advantageous at best and the ones that thrive are especially impressive.
 Here are a few of them…

 It’s safe to say the Remix girls are addicted to cocktails in Augustus’ courtyard on a Friday arvo.
 But the problem with Augustus is that even when it isn’t sunny, the roaring open fireplace also lends itself perfectly to the occasion.
 Long story short; it’s near impossible to keep us away, no matter the weather.
 The muscular one-page menu of European classics holds similar appeal, the gnocchi stands out and goes well with a selection from the impressive wine list.